 Reynisfjara, the Black Sand Beach

-Then we visit the black sand beach of Reynisfjara where the Atlantic coastline presents massive waves hitting the unique basalt columns in the cliffs above the sand.
+Then we visit the black sand beach of Reynisfjara where the massive waves of the Atlantic meet the unique basalt columns in the cliffs above the sand.
 Rock pillars in the water and the cliffs of Dýrhólaey are seen in the distance.
 This area of the south is also a paradise for bird lovers, as puffins and dozens of other unique species nest on top of these cliffs in the summertime from June to August.

 So, what are you waiting for?
 Book this tour by selecting a date

 ✓ Pickup might take 30 minutes.
 Please be ready at your selected location.
 Read carefully if you will be picked up at your hotel or at the nearest designated area (Bus Stop).
 For walking distance to bus stops, please check busstop.is

 ✓ Easy to moderate